 She looked at him, kissing his cheek.
 "I love you too, André."

-"Come on, let's go home, Jacob needs his bath and we need to cuddle," He said, taking her hand in his and pushing his son with the other hand.
+"Come on, let's go home, Jacob needs his bath and we need to cuddle," he said, taking her hand in his and pushing his son with the other hand.
+"Take your mind off everything for a while."

 Maybe things weren't going to be so bad after all.